The Next Generation Very Large Array – ngVLA

 Introduction: Designing an Instrument to Reveal the Hidden Universe

-In the 21st century, astronomers are imagining the next generation Very Large Array (ngVLA) with 214 59-foot (18-meter) dishes spread over 620 miles (1,000 km).
+In the 21st century, astronomers are imagining the next generation Very Large Array (ngVLA) with 244, 59-foot (18-meter) dishes spread over 5,505 miles (8,860 km).
+An additional 19 twenty foot (6m) dishes will make up a short-spacing array at the heart of the telescope.
 These choices are not arbitrary.
 By engaging the larger astronomical community, a consensus has been arrived at.
 This is the observatory needed to address some of the biggest science questions that radio astronomy can help answer.
 Several of those are listed below, but perhaps the most exciting are those we haven’t even thought of yet.

 How Solar Systems are Formed